Central Washington UniversityVirginia Tomlinson (2020: CWU; 2014-19: Linfield College)

 Washington State UniversityTony Opheim (2023)

-Tony has over 30 years of higher education information technology experience at public, land-grant universities.
-His career began at University of Idaho where he served for 22 years.
-In 2012, he joined Washington State University as Associate VP and Deputy CIO.
-Tony was appointed WSU Interim Vice President and Chief Information Officer in February 2023.
+With over 30 years of higher education information technology experience at public, land-grant universities, Tony serves as Vice President and Chief Information Officer at Washington State University.
+Tony’s career began at the University of Idaho where he served for 22 years.
+In 2012, he joined Washington State University as Associate VP and Deputy CIO and served as Interim VP and CIO from February 2023 until his current appointment of VP and CIO, effective August 1, 2023.

 Opheim received his B.S. in Computer Science from the University of Idaho where he also taught for seven years and served on various advisory boards, including the Idaho Regional Optical Network and Pacific Northwest Gigapop.